Amalie Adlerberg: Russian high society

 In April 1836, Baron von Krüdener received a promotion and left for Russia.
 Amalie brought to Saint Petersburg a bunch of Tyutchev's poems (more than 100).
 She gave dozens more of them to the poet's former colleague, Prince Ivan Gagarin.
 Gagarin wrote down several poems and gave them to read to Alexander Pushkin, publisher of Sovremennik, the most influential literary magazine in Russia.
 Pushkin was very excited and published them immediately.
 Thus, Amalie helped Tyutchev gain recognition in his home country.

 Bibliographers of Pushkin like Alexander Shik state that Alexander Pushkin felt for Amalie and tried to court her at one of the balls.
 Natalia Pushkina, one of the most beautiful women in Russia, had to "have a talk" with her husband, after which the poet was joking that "Madonna has a heavy hand…"

 Count Alexander von Benckendorff was another passionate admirer of Baroness Amalie von Krüdener.
 Her influence was so great that he even secretly converted to Catholicism.
 In Imperial Russia, where Orthodoxy was the state religion, this action would be punished by years of katorga (the secret was revealed only after death of Benckendorff).
 He also helped to reinstate Fyodor Tyutchev at the Ministry after he was fired in 1843, and arranged the meeting of Tyutchev with Nicholas I of Russia and Minister Karl von Nesselrode.
 His Majesty Nicholas I of Russia himself was not indifferent to Amalie; 25 November 1836 she received a luxurious fur coat as a gift from the Tsar that she received on the rights of his cousine.

 Marriage to Adlerberg

 In 1848, the 40-year-old Amalie von Krüdener gave birth to a child out-of-wedlock on 17 March.
-The father of her newborn son Nikolo was the 29-year-old Count Nikolay Adlerberg, member of noble Adlerberg family.
+The father of her newborn son Nikolo was the 29-year-old Count Nikolay Adlerberg, member of the noble Adlerberg family.
 The child received the status of the adoptive son of Nikolai Veniavsky.

 Baron von Krüdener was appointed Ambassador and Plenipotentiary Minister at the Court of the King of Sweden and Norway, but Amalie pretended to be ill and stayed in Saint Petersburg.
 They never met again, as Baron von Krüdener died of infarction in Stockholm in 1852.
 Amalie finally found love, peace and happiness with Count Nikolay Adlerberg, whom she married officially in 1855.